iamgauravg/Capstone_Project_1/README.md

-This project is to perform Breast cancer detection using a Data Science approach
+The purpose of this project is to perform breast cancer detection using a data science approach